Banner Image

 Longer contracts available.
 Ask for more information

-Standard First Aid, CPR C, Safe Food Handling Certificate, experience managing a food service for over 200 people
+Standard First Aid, CPR C, Safe Food Handling Certificate, experience managing a food service for over 200 people, At least 1 year experience supervising staff and at least 2 years experience working in a cook/hospitality position.

 OP Food Services Coordinator (1)